rackerlabs/docs-style-guide/style-guide/control-panels-and-portals.rst

 ==================================

-This section includes guidelines for the capitalization and the URLs used for standard control panels and portals that are referenced in our technical documentation.
+This section includes guidelines for the capitalization and the URLs used for standard control panels and portals that Rackspace technical documentation references.

 .. note::